sogelink-research/tree-segmentation/notes/Resources/LiDAR_Embedding.md

 The first step that is very important for the standardization of the data is to subtract the altitude of the terrain.
 This can be done by computing a Digital Terrain Model (DTM).
 I should look for a way to do this that doesn't necessarily involve a grid to create a new standardized point cloud.

+Then, ground points should also be removed to create point clouds as small as possible and quicker to process.

 ## Deep Learning Models

 The different methods mostly come from [this paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9609839/).